steveman1123/stonkBot/NASDAQ_API_DOC.md

     **Additional Parameters:**
     ```?tableonly={true|false}``` return only the table or additional filter info (defaults to true)
     ```&offset={1}``` where 1 is the amount to offset the table by (returns only 50 entries by default)
-    **further parameters depend on which screener is being used** and can be found in the 'filters' section when tableonly=false
+    **Further parameters depend on which screener is being used** and can be found in the 'filters' section when tableonly=false
 8. ```/analyst```
     ```{1}/{earnings-date|earnings-forcast|estimate-momentum|peg-ratio|ratings|targetprice}``` where 1 is a stock symbol